Ukraine–Vietnam relations: Political and economic relations

 Vietnam has maintained good relations with Ukraine since the latter's declaration of independence from the Soviet Union.
 This is largely due to the existence of Vietnamese people in Ukraine and the fact that Ukraine is a primary supplier of military equipment to Vietnam.
 Ukraine has played a significant role in helping Vietnam upgrade and modernize its military.

 Vietnam has maintained a neutral stance on the Russo-Ukrainian War since 2014, and this stance has remained following the Russian invasion of Ukraine, although the majority of Vietnamese people in Vietnam strongly support Russia and Putin, and in spite of dissidents' and democracy activists' support for Ukraine, as well as their pressure on the Vietnamese government to support Ukrainian territorial integrity.

 The two countries have sought to expand their trade and economic ties as of 2018.
 For Vietnam, Ukraine is an important trade partner in Europe, due to long, historical ties between the two nations, dating back to the Soviet era.

 On the sidelines of the World Economic Forum in Davos, Switzerland; meeting between Vietnamese Prime Minister Phạm Minh Chính and Ukrainian President Volodymyr Zelensky; the two leaders stressed that the two nations appreciate their traditional friendship and partnership.

-The Ukrainian Head of State thanked Vietnam for supporting the territorial integrity and sovereignty of Ukraine, as well as for humanitarian assistance to Ukraine.

-The interlocutors emphasized the importance of intensifying bilateral relations, given the longstanding ties between Ukraine and Vietnam.

-The President called on Vietnam to support the implementation of the points of the Ukrainian Peace Formula.

 Volodymyr Zelenskyy and Pham Minh Chinh discussed the possibility of intensifying bilateral contacts between Ukraine and Vietnam at various levels.

+During the Russian invasion of Ukraine, several public opinion brigades' pages on Facebook, originally established to disseminate propaganda for the Communist Party of Vietnam, circulated disinformation in support of the invasion.
+As the Ukrainian and Russian embassies in Vietnam engage in a social media war in Vietnamese on Facebook, where engagement appeared to favor pro-Russia reactions, the Ukrainian embassy remarked that many negative or mocking comments were not genuine public sentiment but were instead the work of coordinated online networks and automated accounts as part of Russia's broader information warfare strategy.